Million Dollar Mermaid

-Million Dollar Mermaid (also known as The One Piece Bathing Suit in the UK) is a 1952 American biographical drama film about the life of Australian swimming star Annette Kellerman.
+Million Dollar Mermaid (also known as The One Piece Bathing Suit in the UK) is a 1952 American biographical musical drama film about the life of Australian swimming star Annette Kellerman.
 It was directed by Mervyn LeRoy and produced by Arthur Hornblow Jr. from a screenplay by Everett Freeman.
 The music score was by Adolph Deutsch, the cinematography by George Folsey and the choreography by Busby Berkeley.

 George Folsey received a 1953 Oscar nomination for Best Cinematography, Color.

 The film stars Esther Williams, Victor Mature, and Walter Pidgeon, with David Brian and Donna Corcoran.

 Plot

 In the late 19th century, a polio-stricken Australian girl, Annette Kellerman (Esther Williams), swims as a means to improve her health.
 Her father, Frederick (Walter Pidgeon), who owns a music conservatory, accepts a teaching position in England.

 Aboard ship, Annette encounters the American promoter James Sullivan (Victor Mature) and his associate Doc Cronnol (Jesse White), who are taking a boxing kangaroo called Sydney with them to London.

 The teaching position falls through, and Jimmy suggests promoting Annette in a six-mile swim to Greenwich.
 She volunteers to make it 26 miles instead.
 Word spreads of the swim, and Annette's feat makes news.

 Jimmy suggests they can make a fortune by going to New York and appearing in a water ballet at the Hippodrome.
 Manager Alfred Harper (David Brian) does not offer them a job in the show, so Annette goes to Boston for a highly publicized swim and gets in hot water for wearing a one-piece suit too revealing for its time.

 She and Jimmy have a misunderstanding and part ways.
-Harper has a change of heart and makes Annette headliner of his New York show.
+Harper has a change of heart and makes Annette the headliner of his New York show.
 After the death of her father, she travels to Montauk at the behest of Doc to try to dissuade Jimmy from flying in an air race with a $50,000 prize.
 It does not go well.

 As time passes, Harper falls in love with Annette while she travels to Hollywood to make a film.
-Jimmy and Doc turn up, this time promoting a dog called Rin Tin Tin that they hope to star in the movies.
+Jimmy and Doc turn up, this time promoting a dog called Rin Tin Tin that they hope will star in the movies.

-A water tank bursts during the making of Annette's film, causing her serious injury, spinal hematoma.
+A water tank bursts during the making of Annette's film, causing her serious injury, a spinal hematoma.
 With her future in doubt, Harper steps aside when he sees for himself how much Annette and Jimmy are in love.